cvat-ai/cvat/site/content/en/docs/administration/advanced/iam_system_roles.md

 - `Resource` describes the object on which the action is performed.

 - `Context` can take one of two values: `sandbox` or `organization`.
 An object is in the `sandbox` if it is created outside of any `organization`.
-In theory it is possible to make an object in the `sandbox` visible An `organization` can have users with different roles and resources.
+ An `organization` can have users with different roles and resources.
   Resources are shared between members of the `organization`, but each member has permissions in accordance with their role and ownership.
 If a user creates an object inside an `organization`, he/she delegates some rights for the object